gaogaotiantian/objprint/README.md

 ### Register Custom Type Formatter

 You can also customize how certain types of objects are displayed by registering a custom formatter function to transform an object of a specific type into a string.

 For example, you can print all integers in hexadecimal format by registering the ```hex()``` function for the ```int``` data type, or registering a custom ```lambda``` function.
-You can always unregister the formatter function if you no longer want to use it with ```unregister_formatter()```, it supports unregistering multiple data types at the same time.
-And if no input argument is provided to the function, it will clear all the registered functions.

 ```python
 from objprint import op